Skip to main content

 Parks and Recreation Management

-Within the Park and Recreation Management path, students learn to manage national, state, or private parks and recreation areas suitable for outdoor activities, including hiking, camping, kayaking, fishing, hunting, and mountain biking, to name a few.
-Or depending on a student’s career goals, they can tailor their major for Community Parks and Recreation Management careers focused on administering facilities and leading programs in areas such as city trails and parks, community recreation centers, playgrounds, aquatic centers, and other sporting facilities.
+Within the Nature-Based Park and Recreation Management path, students learn to manage national, state, or private parks and recreation areas suitable for outdoor activities, including hiking, camping, kayaking, fishing, hunting, and mountain biking, among others.
+Alternatively, depending on a student’s career goals, they can tailor their major to focus on Community Parks and Recreation Management careers, which involve administering facilities and leading programs in areas such as city trails and parks, community recreation centers, playgrounds, aquatic centers, and other sporting facilities.

 Career Readiness

 Students benefit from our integrated curriculum that makes full use of Central Alabama’s diverse parks and recreation areas.
-Our faculty instruct students on topics such as environmental education, planning, management, environmental interpretation, and recreation programming using learning laboratories such as the Kreher Preserve and Nature Center, the City of Auburn Parks and Recreation areas, and Chewacla State Park, among others.
+Our faculty instruct students on topics such as environmental education, planning, management, environmental interpretation, and recreation programming, utilizing learning laboratories including the Kreher Preserve and Nature Center, the City of Auburn Parks and Recreation areas, and Chewacla State Park, among others.

-Coursework for the major also includes a 2-week experiential field course where students gather as a cohort to focus on outdoor skills development.
-Faculty in the major join forces with Auburn Outdoors to teach the course where students can earn several micro-credentials, including Leave No Trace, Certified Interpretive Guide, Trip Leader, Wilderness First Aid, and Trail Building certifications, among other skills.
+Coursework for the major also includes a 2-week experiential field course, where students gather as a cohort to focus on developing outdoor skills.
+Faculty in the major collaborate with Auburn Outdoors to teach the course, where students can earn several micro-credentials, including Leave No Trace, Certified Interpretive Guide, Trip Leader, Wilderness First Aid, and Trail Building certifications, among other valuable skills.

-Before their senior year, CFWE students are prepared for and complete supervised internships as part of their degree requirements.
-These internships improve the career readiness of our students, who can apply classroom theory within real-world situations under the direction of a supervisor or mentor.
+Before their senior year, students pursuing the Nature-based and Community Parks and Recreation Management paths are prepared for and complete supervised internships as part of their degree requirements.
+(An internship is not required to complete the Leadership and Planning Option.)
+These internships enhance the career readiness of our students, enabling them to apply classroom theory in real-world situations under the guidance of a supervisor or mentor.

-Study abroad opportunities on Sustainable Nature Tourism in Costa Rica, Belize, and New Zealand are also available and count toward restricted electives in the Park and Recreation Management emphasis.
+Study abroad opportunities in Sustainable Nature Tourism are available in Costa Rica, Belize, and New Zealand, and count toward restricted electives in the Park and Recreation Management emphasis.

 The major is designed based on standards set forth by the Council on Accreditation of Parks, Recreation, Tourism, and Related Professions (COAPRT).
 After one year of employment, students who have completed the degree meet the requirements to participate in the examination to become Certified Park and Recreation Professionals (CPRP) by the National Recreation and Park Association (NRPA).